ChrL73/Diaphnea/README.md

 The source of the application contains C# code.
 This C# code is not executed at the application runtime, but before the compilation of the servers.
 The C# code performs a significant amount of processing and as a result of this processing, it generates C++ code.

-The application uses a [MondoDB](https://www.mongodb.com/) database to store session and user data.
+The application uses a [MondoDB](https://www.mongodb.com/) database to store session data, user data and best score tables.